OrchardCMS/OrchardCore/src/docs/reference/modules/AuditTrail/README.md

 # Audit Trail (`OrchardCore.AuditTrail`)

 The Audit Trail module provides an immutable (for users, even administrators but not for developers), auditable log of certain changes and events in the system.
 This includes e.g. creation or deletion of content items, and events like user login failures.
-For content items, previous versions and deleted items can be restored, changes tracked.
+For content items, previous versions and deleted items can be restored, and changes can be tracked.

 ## General Concepts